htcondor/htcondor/docs/testing/ornithology/guides/test_curl_plugin.rst

 What about the ``FIXME``\s?

-The job we submit needs to know what URL to download from, but to minimize the tests' frailty and isolate it from the outside world, we want that URL to be served by a server we started for the test.
+The job we submit needs to know what URL to download from, but to minimize the tests' frailty and to isolate it from the outside world, we want that URL to be served by a server we started for the test.
 We obviously can't count on port 80 being available, so we'll need the URL to include the port.
 The safest way to do that is to determine the